19 Dec, 2017 Te Tiriti o Waitangi – how to overcome cultural mistrust

 Many have never heard about the positive impact of the gospel within our nation’s history.
 If we learn and tell stories about the early bicultural relationships between Māori and missionaries, many will benefit from this – including Māori.
 This has certainly been the testimony of the Hope Project.
 A number of churches have told us of an increase in Māori visiting their churches the past few years.
 Simply telling these stories can be restorative!

-But it also needs noting that a true restoration is going to take a lot more than this.
+But it needs noting that a true spiritual restoration in our nation will take a lot more than this.

 1. How about encouraging some basic reading/learning?

-• There are a range of books available – including a home-grown easy-to-read illustrated history series that almost anyone could get through.
-These can communicate important historical perspectives that make a difference to how we view our nation (biculturalism), and the place of Christianity within it.
+• There are a range of books available – including a home-grown easy-to-read illustrated history series that almost anyone could read their way through (The ‘Chronicles of Paki’).
+Resources like this can impart historical knowledge and perspective, affecting how we view our nation and the place of Christianity within it.

 • Strengthening this foundational perspective is essential if we are to gain greater empathy as the Church with what is happening in our nation, so as to then be able to respond in a timely manner.